napit-apps/green-agile-guide/docs/metrics/index.md

 Sustainable product development requires more than good intentions — it requires **visibility**.
 In Green Agile, we quantify what matters, because meaningful change is only possible when teams understand **where they stand** and **how their decisions shift impact over time**.
 Metrics help teams recognize progress, identify obstacles, and continuously improve ecological, economical und sozial sustainability.

+All Green Agile metrics are intentionally classified along two complementary dimensions: **ESG areas** and **impact types**.
+This dual classification helps teams understand *what* kind of sustainability a metric relates to and *how* its effect unfolds in practice.

+Each metric is assigned to one or more **ESG areas**:

+{: .classification }
+>
+- **Environmental**: Focuses on energy consumption, emissions, resource usage, and ecological efficiency.
+- **Social**: Addresses accessibility, inclusion, fairness, and the well‑being of users or employees.
+- **Governance**: Supports transparency, accountability, decision‑making, compliance, and long‑term organizational sustainability.

+In addition, every metric is assigned an **impact type** that describes how change is created:

+{: .classification }
+>
+- **Direct**: Measures effects that occur immediately when the metric improves, such as reduced energy usage or improved accessibility.
+- **Indirect**: Captures effects that emerge through changed behavior or decisions by users or organizations.
+- **Systemic**: Reflects long‑term, structural effects across systems, teams, or processes and typically improves through coordinated, continuous action.

+Together, ESG classification and impact type provide essential context for interpreting metrics and for making informed, balanced sustainability decisions.

 ## Why Quantification Matters

 Improvement requires measurement.
 Without a baseline, there is no way to understand whether a feature, architectural decision, or workflow actually reduces environmental impact or increases long‑term sustainability.
 Metrics make sustainability **actionable**, **transparent**, and **comparable**, allowing teams to make informed decisions instead of assumptions.